OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](octopus-database-download-package.png)

 The Redgate - Create Database Release step is a little more interesting.
 What trips up most people is the Export Path.
 The export path is where the delta script will be exported to.
-The "Redgate - Deploy from Database Release" step needs access to that path.
+This needs to be a directory outside of the Octopus Deploy tentacle folder.
+This is because the "Redgate - Deploy from Database Release" step needs access to that path and the tentacle folder will be different for each step.

 ![](octopus-create-database-release-step.png)